okjuan/virtual.book/_posts/2023-06-30-narrate-transparently.md

 ---

-I read half of {% post_url_with_hover_card The Executioner's Song | 2023-04-05-executioners-song %} -- Norman Mailer's gargantuan, Pulitzer Prize-winning nonfiction novel about Gary Gilmore -- and figured I could put it down and move on.
+I read half of {% vbook_post The Executioner's Song | 2023-04-05-executioners-song %} -- Norman Mailer's gargantuan, Pulitzer Prize-winning nonfiction novel about Gary Gilmore -- and figured I could put it down and move on.
 <!--more-->
 I knew how the story would end and had read enough of the book to appreciate Mailer as a writer.
-And yet, despite my skepticism of {% post_url_with_hover_card the value of finishing books | 2020-01-12-ditch-books %}, a few months on I found myself drawn back in.
+And yet, despite my skepticism of {% vbook_post the value of finishing books | 2020-01-12-ditch-books %}, a few months on I found myself drawn back in.
 And in my second session with the book I noticed a technique that Mailer uses throughout it.

 I don't know if the technique has a name.